ColBERT: Using BERT Sentence Embedding in Parallel Neural Networks for Computational Humor: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} Interstellar (2014 movie), a future earth is depicted where robots easily understand and use humor in their connections with their owners and humans can set the level of humor in their personal robots\footnote{Tarzs, in the case of the movie.}.
+In Interstellar (2014 movie), a future earth is depicted where robots easily understand and use humor in their connections with their owners and humans can set the level of humor in their personal robots\footnote{Tarzs, in the movie.}.
 While we may have a long road toward the astral travels, we are very close in reaching high-quality systems injected with adjustable humor.

-Humor, as a potential cause of laughter, is an important part of human communication, which not only makes people feel comfortable, it also creates a cozier environment \cite{castro2016joke}.
-Automatic humor detection in texts has interesting use cases in building human-centered artificial intelligence systems such as chatbots and virtual assistants.
-An appealing use case \cite{castro2016joke} is to identify whether an input text should be taken seriously or not, which is a critical step to understand real motive of users' queries, return appropriate answers, and enhance the overall experience of user with the system.
+Humor, as a potential cause of laughter, is an important part of human communication, which not only makes people feel comfortable but also creates a cozier environment \cite{castro2016joke}.
+Automatic humor detection in texts has interesting use cases in building human-centered artificial intelligence systems such as humanoid robots, chatbots, and virtual assistants.
+An appealing use case is to identify whether an input command should be taken seriously or not, which is a critical step to understanding the real motives of users, returning appropriate answers, and enhancing the overall experience of users with the AI system.
 A more advanced outcome would be the injection of humor into computer-generated responses, thus making the human-computer interaction more engaging and interesting \cite{niculescu2013making}.
-This is an outcome that is achievable by setting the level of humor in possible answers to a desired level, similar to the mentioned movie.
+This is an outcome that is achievable by setting the level of humor in possible answers to the desired level, similar to the mentioned movie.

-The general structure of humor states that a joke consists of a few sentences that concludes with a punchline.
+Humor can be attained through several linguistic or semantic mechanisms, such as wordplay, exaggeration, misunderstanding, and stereotype.
+Researchers proposed several theories to explain humor functionality as a trait, one of which is called "incongruity theory", where laughter is the result of realizing incongruity in the narrative.
+A general version states that a common joke consists of a few sentences that conclude with a punchline.
 The punchline is responsible for bringing contradiction into the story, thus making the whole text laughable.
-In other words, any sentence in a joke is normally non-humorous in itself, but when we try to comprehend all sentences together in one context or in one line of story, the text become humorous.
-For this reason, we believe and show that it is required to view and encode each sentence separately and capture this underlying structure of humor in a proper way.
-As a result, our proposed classification model for the task of humor detection is based on creating parallel paths of neural network hidden layers to extract features for each sentence and combining them at the end.
+In other words, any sentence can be non-humorous in itself, but when we try to comprehend all sentences together in one context or in a single line of story, the text becomes humorous.